-We all make mistakes, but here are a few to make sure you avoid when filling out your taxes:
+We all make mistakes, but here are a few to make sure you avoid when you file your taxes:

-Forgetting to file: Do it by April 17th.
+Forgetting to file: Files your taxes by April 17th.
 If you file late and owe the government money, you will pay the price.
 The penalty is usually 5% of the unpaid taxes for each month that a return is late.
 It starts the day after the tax filing due date and won’t go over 25%.
 You’ll get a separate bill for that.

 Social Security Number: This nine-digital number is very important.
 One wrong number could have the IRS on your case.